Fear of Success

 How do you define success?
 Are you afraid of success?
 Have you limited your growth due to not wanting more responsibility?

 Let's explore this topic together in today's devotional:

 Remember, just as your Daddy is with you should you fail, He is also with you when you succeed.
-As Jesus told the apostles, “…with God all things are possible” - Matthew 19:26b (NIV).
+As Jesus told the apostles, “…with God all things are possible” Matthew 19:26b.
 Have you been concerned with the impact of taking your business to the next level?
-Have you been concerned with your ability to handle the responsibility that will be entrusted to you?
+Have you been concerned with your ability to handle the responsibility that will be thrust upon you?

-My prayer for you today is that God will grant you the grace to remember that He has defeated death once and for all; there is nothing to fear!
+My prayer for you this week is that God will grant you the grace to know His will and the wisdom to know how to handle the responsibilities of success.

 Reflection: Are you retraining God’s plan for your business?

 Share these devotionals with a friend or co-worker by directing them to our email signup page at www.kingdombusiness.network.

 Like what you read?
 Support us as a Partner, visit www.kingdombusiness.network